dotlang/language/doc/RFE.md

 But, when we see this `func process(T, U,V)->&(x,y,z)` which function should we call?
 This does not solve the dispatch algorithm.

-? - I think we should not stop at static type when resolving a method call.
+N - I think we should not stop at static type when resolving a method call.
 `Obj -> Shape -> Circle`
 `var c: Shape = createCircle()`
 `process(c)`